pincom15/RoboND-Perception-Project/writeup.md

 ##### Euclidean Clustering

 With PCL's Euclidean Clustering algorithm, we can segment the points, which are filtered out the table, and outside of the region of interest , into individual objects.
+Before we perform Euclidean Clustering, we need to construct a k-d tree to reduce computation.
+Once we have k-d tree, we can extract the cluster.

 ```python
     # Euclidean Clustering